-Wine style: Multi-vineyard, multi-district blends, with Shiraz at its core
+Multi-vineyard, multi-district blends, with a soul of Shiraz

-Dining at the Magill Estate Kitchen, with its breathtaking views of the historic Penfolds vineyard and Adelaide city, is highly recommended.
-Fantastic food and service are complemented by a cellar boasting an unrivalled collection of wines.
-With talented chef Scott Huggins at the helm, this is genuinely one of South Australia’s finest food and wine experiences – as befits the most famous name in Australia wine.
+Beyond the Cellar Door, another impressive facet of the Magill Estate is its fine dining offering.
+Indulging in the stunning degustation menu at the Magill Estate Kitchen with gorgeous views of the historic Penfolds vineyard and Adelaide city is highly recommended.
+With the ever-inventive head chef Scott Huggins in charge in the kitchen, this is one of South Australia’s finest food and wine experiences – as befits the most famous name in Australian wine.